REmatchChile/REmatch/README.md

 clang++ main.cpp -std=c++17 -lREmatch -o main
 ```

+Depending on your system configuration you may need to add the include and library paths to the compilation command.

 ### Debugging

 If you want to use a debugger such as `gdb`, then you should run the following command: